-“I have been referred to a Board Certified Orofacial Pain Specialist with Professional.
+“I have been referred to a Board Certified Orofacial Pain Professional.
 I understand he is not in my network nor is there another provider with matching credentials.
 I would like to know what my plan covers.”

 The response may be a simple ‘no problem you are covered’ or you may get any of the following negative answers.
 In assisting prior patients, we have gathered some helpful defensive facts.